ayakashi-io/ayakashi-io.github.io/docs/guide/api-scrapers.md

 * Generating and running an API scraper
 * What's available in an API scraper
 * Request options
-{:toc}
+* The request API is available on all scraper types {:toc}

 ## Generating and running an API scraper